OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 ###### Enforcing Permissions on Android Components

 It is possible to protect Android components using permissions.
-Activities, Services, Content Providers and Broadcast Receivers all can use the permission mechanism to protect its interfaces.
+Activities, Services, Content Providers and Broadcast Receivers – all can use the permission mechanism to protect their interfaces.
-*Activities*, *Services* and *Broadcast Receivers* can enforce a permission by entering the attribute *android:permission* inside each tag in AndroidManifest.xml:
+*Activities*, *Services* and *Broadcast Receivers* can enforce permissions by entering the attribute *android:permission* inside each tag in AndroidManifest.xml:
 ```
 <receiver
     android:name="com.permissions.sample.AnalyticsReceiver"